UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Implementation Details

 For VQ-VAE, the size of the codebook $\mathcal{B}$ is $512\times512$, the downsampling rate is set to $l=4$.
 Based on empirical evidence, $\beta$ is set to $1.0$ for the commitment loss, and $\alpha$ is set to 0.5 for the regularization loss using biomechanical features.
 Typical VQ-VAE training techniques such as codebook reset and exponential moving average (EMA) \cite{razavi2019generating} are used, where the exponential moving constant is set as $\lambda=0.99$.
 During training, the batch size is set to 128, the default AdamW optimizer \cite{loshchilov2017decoupled} is used for optimization, the initial learning rate is set to 2e-4 and is decreased by multiplying 0.1 after the first 100K steps, and the total number of steps is 150K.
 A non-overlapped sliding window is applied to the action feature inputs of different lengths.
 The window length is set to 64 for most experiments, although we also conducted an ablation experiment on this hyperparameter, which is reported in the experimental section.

 For all the language models, AdamW \cite{loshchilov2017decoupled} is used as the optimizer, and the pre-trained weights are all loaded before fine-tuning.
 For T5 models, the initial learning rate is set to 1e-4, and the batch size is 16.
 Particularly, T5 3B is fine-tuned using LoRA\cite{hu2021lora}, with $\alpha_{lora} = 16$, $dropout_{lora} = 0.1$, $rank_{lora}=64$.
-For Llama 2 7B, the initial learning rate is set to 3e-3 with a cosine learning rate scheduler, and the batch size is 64, 8-bit quantization with single precision is used.
+For Llama 2 7B, the initial learning rate is set to 3e-3 with a cosine learning rate scheduler, and the batch size is 64, 8-bit quantization with single precision is used, with the input length set to 512.
 LoRA is also used for fine-tuning Llama 2 7B, with $\alpha_{lora} = 16$, $dropout_{lora} = 0.1$, $rank_{lora}=64$.
 For ChatGLM2 6B, the initial learning rate is set to 5e-3, and the batch size is 16, the single precision is used without quantization.
-Here, P-tuning v2 \cite{liu2022ptuning} is used for its fine-tuning, with soft prompt length set to $128$.
+Here, P-tuning v2 \cite{liu2022ptuning} is used for its fine-tuning, with soft prompt length set to $128$, input length set to $512$.
 The architecture of the two convolutional backbones used in VQ-VAE and action recognition module are reported in the following tables, respectively.